3030 Avenida del Presidente

 - Bird watching and enjoying spring flowers at San Mateo Creek Nature Preserve.

 - Watching the surfers from the shoreline at Trestles.

 What to Know

-- Please do not use the trails through the wetlands to access the beach.
-This is protected habitat and environmentally sensitive.
+- The trails through the wetlands are protected habitat and environmentally sensitive.

 - San Mateo Campground books up fast - make reservations well in advance.